AdobeDocs/commerce-knowledge-base.en/help/best-practices/general/extended-redis-cache-implementation-magento-commerce-2.3.5.md

 ---
+description: As of Adobe Commerce (all deployment methods) 2.3.5 or higher, it is recommended that you use the extended Redis cache implementation.
+labels: 2.3.5,Magento Commerce,Magento Commerce Cloud,Redis,best practices,cache,configuration,Adobe Commerce,on-premises,cloud infrastructure
 title: Extended Redis cache implementation Adobe Commerce 2.3.5+
-labels: 2.3.5,Magento Commerce,Magento Commerce Cloud,Redis,best practices,cache,configuration,Adobe Commerce,on-premises,cloud infrastructure
 ---

+# Extended Redis cache implementation Adobe Commerce 2.3.5+

 As of Adobe Commerce (all deployment methods) 2.3.5 or higher, it is recommended that you use the extended Redis cache implementation.